jamsoft/uap-data-vis-tool/README.md

 ### Dates
 The tool at the moment shows some of the basic statistics and various time related data visualisations.
 The data can be selected based on date ranges using the `From` and `To` controls.
 Some predefined date ranges are also selectable in the combobx/drop down menu.

+If for any country or description search string you use and the charts vanish, it's possible that the matching cases are outside the date range you have currently selected.
+Bash the `All Dates` button to ensure the entire database is included by dates.

 ### Description
-You can use the Description textbox to specify a word to filter the data based on the contents of the description field.
+You can use the Description text box to specify a word to filter the data based on the contents of the description field.

 ### Country